 - Suspend judgment, others’ “aha” moments can reveal a lot

 - Find your passion, write it down

 - Rewrite the script, because you can

-And finally, for the millions out there, like me, currently without a job, perhaps we can find comfort in these words from a father writing a letter to his children about having courage,
+And finally, for the millions out there currently without a job, perhaps you will find comfort in these words from a father writing a letter to his children about having courage,

 “[T]he most important quality in a candidate is passion for what he does and who he is.
 This passion will drive people to succeed even when obstacles occur in the workplace…For my money, give me someone with passion.
 We can teach him the rest.”
 (Mike Grabowski, in Jensen’s book)